Ethanhackett/LogicIslands/README.md

 ![Right and Wrong](/readme-images/right-wrong-setup.jpg)

-**3** Finally place the remaining end map tile, with a treasure tokens on it, at the end of the path to complete the path.
+**3** Finally place the remaining end map tile, with a treasure token on it, to complete the path.

 ```
 Tip: Using alternative incentives like pieces of cereal,